 Honeycomb Removal in Los Angeles & Orange County

-When bees are removed but the honeycomb is left behind, the comb keeps causing problems.
-Beecasso removes the comb, brood, honey, and wax completely, so the cavity is clean and far less likely to draw a new colony.
+If the bees are gone but the comb stayed, the problem did not.
+Leftover honeycomb holds honey that softens and seeps in the heat, stains ceilings and insulation, draws ants and rodents, and leaves a scent that pulls in the next swarm.
+Beecasso removes the comb, brood, honey, and wax completely so the cavity is clean and far less likely to draw a new colony.

 What This Service Covers